digitalake/hardening-Ansible-Terraform/README.md

 # Hardening-Ansible-Terraform

 ### Task:
-  - Create and run a script (Ansible playbook) to harden users’ passwords by rejecting the ones that contain a username.
+  - Create and run a script (Ansible playbook) to harden user's passwords by rejecting the ones that contain a username.

     Enforce this rule for ‘root’ as well.
   - Write a report and proof of workability (screenshots)